William Newton (Mauritian politician): Political career

-When a Royal Commission of Enquiry was set up in 1886 to investigate allegations against Governor General Pope Hennessy of excessive involvement in local politics and his role in the collapse of The Old (Oriental) Bank, Pope Hennessy was briefly suspended from office.
+When a Royal Commission of Enquiry was set up in 1886 to investigate allegations against Governor Pope Hennessy of excessive involvement in local politics and his role in the collapse of The Old (Oriental) Bank, Pope Hennessy was briefly suspended from office.
 In protest William Newton's Reform Party raised a petition which was signed by 6,800 citizens.
-William Newton was also chosen as Pope Hennessy's defence attorney in London where he successfully defended the Governor General who was reinstated on 12 July 1886.
+William Newton was also chosen as Pope Hennessy's defence attorney in London where he successfully defended the Governor who was reinstated on 12 July 1886.
 Pope Hennessy remained in office until 11 December 1889.

 In 1889 William Newton was elected member of the Council of Port Louis.
 He also served a President of the Royal Society of Arts and Sciences.
 When he visited England in 1887 he successfully lobbied the Secretary of State for the creation of a research station in agriculture in Mauritius.
 During the 1909 Royal Commission William Newton represented the planters' interests and also lobbied for the creation of an Agricultural Bank to provide loans to planters at preferential interest rates.

 From 1906 to 1911 William Newton was an unofficial member of the Executive Council of Government.